anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting Governments Can Control The Spread of Covid-19.md

 ## Update on the Holiday Surge and Alabama Superspreader

 Some of you may be wondering what happened to the "holiday surge" that was supposed to be ravaging our hospitals right about now.
 Well, it never happened.
 Not only did the rate of covid-19 hospitalization growth decline after Thanksgiving, hospitalizations peaked less than two weeks after Christmas and have been sharply plummeting since!
-We at least should have seen a rapid increase in the hospitalization growth rate after Christmas.
+At the very least we should have seen a rapid increase in the hospitalization growth rate after Christmas.

 ![The "Holiday Surge"](https://pbs.twimg.com/media/EtV5wO2VkAAq_cO?format=jpg&name=medium)